Bookings opening soon for Winter 2023/2024. Click here for our latest updates

 • Carve / gate racing – for racing through gates.

 There are major differences in skis and boards per discipline.
-It is therefore important to test them, talk to sales reps and find the niche that you are most interested in.
+It is therefore important to test them, talk to the staff and find the niche that you are most interested in.

 Intermediate/Advanced

-To avoid the rental store queues and make your holiday as hassle free as possible, book your gear before arriving into Japan.
-Hokkaido Ski Club can assist with arranging all equipment rental and booking as part of our Private Ski Guided Package Tours.
+To avoid the rental store queues and make your holiday as hassle free as possible, book your gear before arriving to Niseko.
+Hokkaido Ski Club can assist with arranging all equipment rental bookings.
 For more information, please contact us now.

 Hokkaido Ski Club